 The following table is intended to assist you in understanding the costs and expenses that you will bear directly or indirectly.
 We caution you that the percentages indicated in the table below are estimates and may vary.
-Except where the context suggests otherwise, whenever this prospectus contains a reference to fees or expenses paid by "us," "the Company" or "OFS Capital," or that "we" will pay fees or expenses, you will indirectly bear such fees or expenses as an investor in OFS Capital directly bear such fees or expenses as an investor in OFS Capital.
-Stockholder transaction expenses: Sales load borne by us (as a percentage of offering price) Offering expenses borne by us (as a percentage of offering price) Dividend reinvestment plan fees (per sales transaction fee) \$ \$ Total Stockholder transaction expenses (as a percentage of offering price) Annual expenses (as a percentage of net assets attributable to common stock): Annual expenses (as a percentage of net assets attributable to common stock): Base Management fees payable under the Investment Advisory Agreement , , , Base Management fees payable under the Investment Advisory Agreement Base Management fees payable under the Investment Advisory Agreement Incentive fees payable under the Investment Advisory Agreement
+Except where the context suggests otherwise, whenever this prospectus contains a reference to fees or expenses paid by "us," "the Company" or "OFS Capital," or that "we" will pay fees or expenses, you will indirectly bear such fees or expenses as an investor in OFS Capital.

+Stockholder transaction expenses: Sales load borne by us (as a percentage of offering price) -% (1) Offering expenses borne by us (as a percentage of offering price) -% (2) Dividend reinvestment plan fees (per sales transaction fee) \$15.00 (3) Total Stockholder transaction expenses (as a percentage of offering price) -% Annual expenses (as a percentage of net assets attributable to common stock): Base Management fees payable under the Investment Advisory Agreement 3.28% (4) Incentive fees payable under the Investment Advisory Agreement 2.67% (5) Interest payments on borrowed funds 3.82% (6) Other expenses 2.18% (7) Acquired fund fees and expenses Total annual expenses 11.95%